jaredLunde/stellar-apps/packages/inst-templates/create-static-react-app/README.md

     - **default** `[value of production Client S3 bucket with '-public' replaced by '-staging-public']`
     - See `production` above for description
 - `Inherits code from`
-    - Select libraries already part of your Workspace to inherit code from, e.g. a `core` or `shared` directory
+    - Use the spacebar and arrow keys to select libraries already part of your Workspace to inherit code from, e.g. a `core` or `shared` directory.
+You will then be able to import these libraries into your application via the alias `~[library name]` e.g. `import {Header} from '~core'`

 ## Managing the application
 ### Starting the app in the `development` stage and `development` NODE_ENV on a local server